 If the sponsor needs help preparing the document and gathering supporting documents, CitizenPath can help.
 Designed by immigration attorneys, our online service makes the form easier and helps eliminate common mistakes that cause delays and denials.
-We even guarantee that USCIS will accept your affidavit.
-You’ll get the neatly prepared form and custom filing instructions.
+We even guarantee that USCIS will approve your affidavit.
+You'll get the neatly prepared form and custom filing instructions.

 Filling Out Form DS-260 Online